Kentaro309/Kentaro309/VertexEnigma-Unity/README.md

 ## Overview

-Vertex Enigma is designed as a multiplayer escape game that challenges players to solve puzzles across multiple rooms, progressively unlocking story elements as they advance.
-My primary responsibility was building all gameplay systems, integrating them with existing code, and delivering a polished, stable build for competition submission.
+Vertex Enigma is a multiplayer escape room game where players collaborate to solve puzzles and escape a series of unique, themed rooms.
+The goal in each level is to interact with objects around the environment to find clues and discover a four-symbol keycode required to unlock the exit.
+Players communicate verbally (without seeing each other's screens) to share findings and coordinate solutions.
+Each new level introduces a unique mechanic, adding a new challenge and requiring creative teamwork.
+As players progress, the central hub room reveals new story elements that further the narrative.

 ---